To find out more about Coronavirus (Covid-19) and the steps you can take to reduce the risks, click the links below:

 We've been carefully following government guidance, alongside our own Covid-19 infection control procedures, to do everything we can to help keep residents and our staff safe throughout this global pandemic, while making life as normal as possible in our homes - and this continues to be our focus.

 As we're caring for some of the most vulnerable people in society, it's even more vital that we carry on with all of the necessary precautions for the safety of everyone living in or working at our homes, in the absence of a vaccine or a cure.

 We continue to follow all necessary government and local authority guidance, and have had a number of precautionary social distancing and additional infection control measures in place in our homes for some time to help reduce the risk of illness.
-These include pausing group activities and bus trips, and ensuring staff only work in our care home to reduce the risk of cross-infection.

-We have had full access to PPE throughout the pandemic and have adequate stock going forward, through established supply chains.
-We also have access to regular testing for everyone, and are taking precautionary temperatures of our staff and residents every day.
+In addition, we continue to have access to regular testing for everyone, and take precautionary temperatures of our staff and residents every day.